-Police called to break up birthday party thrown by Malden city council president
+Police called to break up birthday party thrown by Malden City Council president

 MALDEN, MASS.
-(WHDH) - Police were called to a parking lot in Malden Wednesday to break up a birthday party held by the city council president.
+(WHDH) – Police were called to a parking lot in Malden Wednesday to break up a birthday party held by the community’s City Council president.

 “Certainly it wasn’t my intent to send a bad message.
 I take this pandemic seriously and like all of you can’t wait for us to be past it.
 But first and foremost, I’m a mother.
 A mother who is trying her best to find the right balance during a difficult time.
 If I got it wrong, I’ll own it,” Sica-Bernbaum wrote in her post.